Fractional absolute moments of heavy tailed distributions: Compound Poisson distribution

 In what follows, we will examine jumps given by well known distributions, which are not always heavy tailed, and try to obtain analytical expressions.
-Since they require a lot of numerical integrals and special functions we do not write complete calculation processes and just mention the key steps of derivation.
+Since they require a lot of numerical integrals and special functions we just mention the key steps of derivation.